 The meat is so versatile.
-You can make a classic pulled pork sandwich, topped with a crunchy creamy cole slaw, and you can also use the meat to make soft tacos, omelettes, or we sometimes put a big spoonful of pulled pork on mashed potatoes.
+You can make a classic pulled pork sandwich, topped with a crunchy creamy cole slaw.
+You can also use the meat to make soft tacos, omelettes, burritos, or we sometimes put a big spoonful of pulled pork on mashed potatoes.
 So good!

 I have three of them in different sizes, my favorite being the Lodge Enameled Cast Iron Dutch Oven.
 I have the 6 qt and the 7.5 qt.
 Total workhorses.
 They are easy to clean, no maintenance, and they last for years!

-I hope you don’t wait to treat yourself, and your family, friends, partygoers, neighbors, etc. by making this wonderful pulled pork!
+I hope you don’t wait to treat yourself, and your family, friends, partygoers, neighbors, etc. by making them this wonderful pork recipe!

 - Kosher Salt

 - 3-5 Tbsp Spice Rub Seasoning (My Ribs Spice Rub is really good on this)

 - 2 Onions, cut in large wedges